MSOE-CPE2600/multiprocessing-turney-Ashwin12-dot/README.md

 ## Lab 12 Modification
 This lab's premise was to make 50 JPG images using threading.
 I decided to use a struct to make this all pan out nicely.
 Each thread use the structs argument to have its associated row and column to finish.
+I then wait for all the threads to finish doing what they are doing then join them with pthread_join(), to compile cleanly without any deadlocks or such.
+This program can take up to 20 threads!
+Select a thread count 1 through 20, and use -t # to set and compile your count.
+This can also be use alongside -p.
 To compile this file, Dr. Turney provided a very convenient, neat Makefile.